Heartland Library Cooperative

 The general Library goals of the Heartland Library Cooperative shall be:

-6. To review regularly these goals of the Heartland Library Cooperative and, if necessary, revise them in the light of new developments.
+- To review regularly these goals of the Heartland Library Cooperative and update them as needed

 SERVICES OF THE LIBRARY